English (ENGL)

 ENGL-102P GEM1 course AASID course Writing and Rhetoric II

-This course is equivalent to ENGL-102 with the requirement of a corequisite lab course: ENGL-114D.
-This course provides instruction in the research and writing skills and processes.
+This course is equivalent to ENGL-102 with the component of an additional hour for writing support.
+This course provides instruction in the research and writing skills processes.
 Students will learn methods for gathering, evaluating, synthesizing, and documenting a range of sources in support of expository and argumentative essays.
 Emphasis is on critical thinking and writing clear, concise, and effective prose.

 Prerequisites: ENGL-101, ENGL-101P or ENGL-102 with grade of D+, D, D- or F